Pixisoft/Documents/Plugins/PackageExporter/Details.md

 ### :pencil: Summary (10-200 characters)

-This package is a packaging (exporting) tool for Unity package system.
+**Package Exporter** is a packaging (exporting) tool for Unity package system.
 It allows you to export multiple packages with different contents.

 ### :pencil: Description